oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 Note that it's supported, even expected, to override network access point `public` or `external` addresses and ports.
 Also note that external access to JMX (MBean) or online WLST requires that the network access point internal port and external port match (external T3 or HTTP tunneling access to JMS, RMI, or EJBs don't require port matching).

 The behavior when using an unsupported override is undefined.

+### Overrides distribution

+The operator generates the final configuration overrides, combining customer-provided configuration overrides and operator-generated overrides, during the operator's introspection phase.
+These overrides are then used when starting or restarting WebLogic Server instances.
+Starting with operator version 3.0.0, these [overrides can also be distributed](({{< relref "/userguide/managing-domains/domain-lifecycle/introspection.md#distributing-changes-to-configuration-overrides" >}})) and applied to already running WebLogic Server instances.

+For [Domain in PV](({{< relref "/userguide/managing-domains/domain-lifecycle/restarting.md#domain-in-pv" >}})), the ability to change WebLogic domain configuration using traditional management transactions involving the Administration Console or WLST can be combined with the ability to initiate a repeat introspection and distribute updated configuration overrides to support use cases such as defining a new WebLogic cluster and then immediately starting Managed Server cluster members.

 ---
 ### Override template names and syntax